hybridgroup/gitnesse/README.md

 ## Usage In Sinatra

-For Rails 3 there is a rake task:
+For Sinatra there is a rake task:

+    $ rake gitnesse

 There is an example application using Sinatra located here: [https://github.com/hybridgroup/gitnesse-example-sinatra](https://github.com/hybridgroup/gitnesse-example-sinatra)